Eight competitions in each category listed below are held within the North Central Camera

 must be submitted without mounts or on lightweight mounts not to exceed 8" x 12".

-DIGITAL: 1024 pixels on the longest side, file-size less than 500KB, sRGB color
+DIGITAL: 1920 pixels maximum on the longest side, file-size less than 500KB, sRGB color

 See Tips to Resize

 Description of Contest Categories

 The following subject category definitions are presented as a